 After starting as a Christian rock singer and releasing an album under her given name, Katy Hudson, and then being dropped by not one but two major labels, a young Katy Perry turned a critically acclaimed SXSW set into a recording contract with Capitol Records.
 A year later she was one of the biggest pop stars in the world.

-Things were already snowballing for Justin Vernon and co when they took the stage at SXSW 2008, their storied debut album For Emma, Forever Ago having been given a short release the previous summer.
+Things were already snowballing for Justin Vernon and co when they took the stage at SXSW 2008, their storied debut album For Emma, Forever Ago having been given a short run the previous summer.
 Releasing the album on famed indie label Jagjaguwar a month before the festival, this set only added to the storm brewing around the band.